variousauthors/monstermash-jam-2014/NEXTSTEPS.md

-[x] A second shooting animation plays parallel to some of megaman's animations [x] switch to and from shooting animation based on the inactive state [ ] The X-Buster should only enter shoot states when it can actually produce bullets.
+[x] A second shooting animation plays parallel to some of megaman's animations [x] switch to and from shooting animation based on the inactive state [x] The X-Buster should only enter shoot states when it can actually produce bullets.
 [ ] bullets need animations too
-[ ] track bullets in a pool and ensure limits are respected [x] bullets should collide with obstacles too
+[ ] track bullets in a pool and ensure limits are respected [x] limit the number of charge shots
+[x] bullets should collide with obstacles too

 ### BUGS ###